merenlab/anvio/anvio/docs/programs/anvi-predict-metabolic-exchanges.md

 **Specific pairwise comparisons**

-If you only want to predict exchanges between specific pairs of genomes, then you can enumerate those pairs in a %{genome-pairs}s file and provide that to the program (in addition to the %(external-genomes)s file).
+If you only want to predict exchanges between specific pairs of genomes, then you can enumerate those pairs in a %(genome-pairs)s file and provide that to the program (in addition to the %(external-genomes)s file).

 {{ codestart }}
 anvi-predict-metabolic-exchanges -e %(external-genomes)s \
-                                 --genome-pairs-txt %{genome-pairs}s \
+                                 --genome-pairs-txt %(genome-pairs)s \
                                  -O ANY_PREFIX \
                                  --num-threads 1
 {{ codestop }}